Do you take long to solve career or business problems? It may be time to learn how to use the 5 Whys to make the process simpler.

 Maybe you believe that you need to know 1000 techniques to solve problems faster.
 The truth is that there isn’t a single technique that can solve all your problems.
 But despite this reality, you can still solve most of your problems in an effective way.

 How?
-By leveraging Sakichi’s 5 Whys technique.
-Sakichi used this technique for Toyota’s assembly line, but you can apply it to most of your problems.
+By leveraging Sakichi Toyoda’s 5 Whys technique.
+Toyoda used this technique for the Toyota production system, but you can apply it to most of your problems.
 So, stop trying to memorize dozens of techniques and get ready to work smarter!

 Table of Contents